steph72/fcio-tutorial/docs/README.md

 ## 1. Hello FCIO

 Let's start with something really simple: Switching the screen to full colour mode and displaying some text.
-In order to do so, simply clone the mega65-libc to a convenient location, type in the following code and save it at **test.c**.
+In order to do so, simply clone the mega65-libc to a convenient location, type in the following code and save it as **test.c**.

 ```c
 #include <fcio.h>